HenryClarke/as214514-net-website/README.md

 ## Peering

 AS214514 is a member of FogIXP and peers with both of the FogIXP route servers.
+AS214514 connects to FogIXP in London.

 If you are not a member of FogIXP but would like to peer with AS214514 (personal ASN's welcome!), then peering is available over a GRE tunnel, please email <peering@as214514.net> and we can establish this.
+AS214514 has an open peering policy, with no restrictions on its peer ASNs.

 AS214514 will advertise to you [AS214514:AS-HENRYCLARKE](https://apps.db.ripe.net/db-web-ui/lookup?source=ripe&key=AS214514%3AAS-HENRYCLARKE&type=as-set).